 For Debian / Ubuntu

-Once Node.js is installed, next download and extract the latest Foundry Virtual Tabletop Linux version from Patreon.
+Once Node.js is installed, next download and extract the latest Foundry Virtual Tabletop Linux version.
 The following commands will create an application directory and a sibling user data directory.

 To install the software using